Spotlight on Science/Mademoiselle Scientists: Beyond the (Micro)Scope:

 When you tune into the Beyond the (Micro)Scope podcast you get to hear stories of women in STEM doing exciting things.
-Women in STEM are creating businesses, opportunities, being creative and represent positive role models for women in STEM.
+Women in STEM are creating businesses, opportunities, developing products, and represent positive role models for women in STEM.
 This is what other women in STEM need to see.
 I enjoy listening to their stories and learning about what other women in STEM are doing.
-With a STEM degree you can explore many pathways in science.
+With a STEM degree, you can explore many pathways in science.

 If you want to listen to a quick episode while enjoying your morning tea check out the (Micro)Bio episodes.
 The (Micro)bios are short podcast episodes spotlighting different women in science.
 If you are a woman in STEM and want to submit your (Micro)Bio you can submit your (Micro)Bio here.

 What gets me excited about STEM:

 All things STEM: supporting the next generation of scientists, mentoring, sharing my STEM experiences, communicating science, or working with programs that support increasing STEM diversity.
 This is one of the reasons I started Mademoiselle Scientist.

 What podcast are you currently listening to?
 Comment below.